netliferesearch/craftcms-docker/README.md

 # Docker-based Craft 3 starter

+Welcome!

 Out of the box Craft 3 with Nginx, Postgres and Memcached.

+Read the readme.
+If/when you see opportunities to improve this setup do speak your mind in an issue. :)

 ## Prerequisites
  - Install [Docker for Mac](https://www.docker.com/docker-mac).